 Canning fruits and vegetables is a tradition that has been passed down through generations.
 Canning is a great way to preserve fruits in jams, jellies and pie fillings.
 Vegetables are great to use in canning salsas and for pickling.
 There are 2 ways to can-boiled water bath and pressure canning.
 Fruits and vegetables that are of low acidic content and are not being pickled, MUST be pressure canned to prevent the risk of botulism.
 Canned items are best to be used within 8-12 months.
 Here are my favorite American made canning necessities!

 Ball Brand canning jars have been US made since 1884.
-Their bands and lids are also US made.
+Some of their bands and lids are also US made.
 The metal canning lids are not reusable, but the bands are.

 Pressure canning is the only canning method recommended safe by the USDA for low acid vegetables, meats, and fish.
 Lehman's has five sizes of high quality made in USA pressure canners to choice from.

 Freezer Supplies made in the USA

 American made Dehydrators

 Nesco dehydrators are affordable and are a great choice for beginners.
 They even have a dehydrator to make jerky.
 Nesco dehydrators are made in the USA of global and domestic parts.
 Visit the Nesco Amazon shop.

 Excalibur Food Dehydrators have been made in California, with US and globally sourced parts since 1973.
 They are more expensive and are ideal for someone who does a lot of dehydrating.
 They are also available at Lehman's in multiple tray counts.

 Do you have a favorite way to preserve fruits or vegetables?
 Are there any ‘Made in the USA' preserving supplies that you love that weren't mentioned here?
 Please share and let us know!